tqx2012/Team15/README.md

 `$ git clone https://github.com/tqx2012/Team15.git`

 ### Running
+Using our link hosted on Github pages: https://tqx2012.github.io/Team15/  ( No installation needed)

 Change your current directory into the project directory.

-Using our link hosted on Github pages: https://tqx2012.github.io/Team15/

 Run `python -m SimpleHTTPServer` (or `python -m http.server` for Python 3) in a terminal in the same directory as your HTML file.